 - Fill and bring a copy of your prescriptions.
 It might be difficult to fill your prescriptions abroad so, if possible, pack enough supplies for your whole trip.
 It’s smart to keep prescriptions in your carry-on baggage.
 Bring photocopies of your prescriptions and note the generic brand name.
 Always pack your medicine in prescription bottles in your carry-on bag.
 If you need to use syringes, make sure that you have a letter from your doctor.
 Always declare the syringes before you go through security.
 Be sure to check the “Confiscation of Prescription Drugs and Other Medicine” on the State Department’s Country Specific Information site to learn which prescription drugs are legal at your destination.

 - Check your proximity to local medical facilities.
 This is particularly important if you have a preexisting health condition or are in fragile health.
+While there are a few service providers like StreetRx in certain parts of the countries that can help you source prescription drugs (for example, see the street value of Oxycontin here), it could be still helpful to avail medical help.
 If you’re in fragile health, you shouldn’t be more than minutes away from quality treatment if something goes wrong and you need acute care.
 If you’re going on a cruise, ask these questions: What kind of medical staff are on board?
 In which country are they licensed?
 What kind of diagnostic capabilities (lab equipment, x-rays, etc.) are on board?
 What specialty consultations are available should the on-board staff need one?

 - Learn about likely health hazards.
 One of the most common conditions that affects people vacationing in tropical areas is heat exhaustion.
 The CDC and National Institutes of Health (NIH) list symptoms of heat exhaustion to keep an eye out for, such as a high temperature, red skin, shallow breathing or a rapid pulse.
 Heat stroke has some of the same symptoms as heat exhaustion, but it’s worse and should be treated as a medical emergency.
 The CDC lists warning signs of heat stroke and offers some tips on the best ways of handling the condition.